 Transfer students will be exempt from taking courses for the basic skills reading requirements if they meet either of the following:

-2) Transfer Credit/GPA Reading Waiver (source will appear as ‘TER').
-A waiver is determined by the number of credits completed and corresponding GPA:
+2) A Transfer Credit/GPA Reading Waiver is also available.
+A waiver is determined by the number of credits completed and corresponding cumulative transfer GPA: